 The Sennheiser HD 25 are a tried and tested option and some DJs swear by them for use in both gigging and studio situations.
 They are lightweight, which makes them comfortable to wear for long periods of time (eight-hour DJ set, anyone?).
 You can also rotate the cups to allow for easier “DJ-style” monitoring.
 These only come with a straight cable (not ideal when moving around the DJ booth) but you can pay an extra US$50 for the “Plus” edition, which comes with a more DJ-friendly coiled cable and an extra set of ear pads.

-Pros: Lightweight, comfortable and are recommended by many DJ / producers – a great option for the price.
+Pros: Lightweight, comfortable and are recommended by many DJ / producers – all of their parts are fully replaceable, making these a great option for the price.

 Cons: A straightcable comes as standard, whereas most DJs find a coiled cable to be more suitable for scooching around the booth.